 One of the exciting applications of bellows is for the rotating display.
 Because of the low weight and rotation stiffness, while it remains flexible on their central axis, the bellows connected to their ends with waves that are not well aligned or linear, radial, or the angle change can be used as coupling or rotation indicator.

 Industrial metal bellows aid in hydraulic applications: positive displacement pumps, valve seals, and volume and fluid compensation electrical applications.
 Bellows expansion joints prevent leakage without these being necessary rings.
+Also, pipe seals can help with leakage.

 Industrial Metal Bellows Accumulators In The Oil and Gas Industry